ankitbioinfo/nico_tutorial/README.md

 ## Overview

+For a nicer presentation of this page, you can also visit [Gitbook](https://ankitbioinfo.gitbook.io/nico-tutorial) page.

 We have developed the NiCo (Niche Covariation) package for the integration of single-cell resolution spatial transcriptomics and scRNA-seq data.
 NiCo allows you to:

 (1) Perform cell type annotations in the spatial modality by label transfer.\